How to improve your marriage: this one simple tip will give you an easy way to make a better marriage without a counselor or deep questions.

 “I’d be happy to,” he said.

-And I learned a little something about poise, respect, and goodwill.
+And I learned a little something about poise, respect, and grace that day.

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres. – 1 Corinthians 13:4-7 (NIV)